 Our Art Therapy programme is aimed specifically at children living in Kinship Care.

 - One-to-one art therapy sessions where the Art Therapist will provide one-to-one support to each individual in a confidential setting – and help them to explore thoughts/feelings that are troubling them and/or they are struggling with.

-- Dyadic (caregive / caregivers) is a joined-up way of working that focuses on developing the relationship between a child and a particular caregiver or caregivers.
+- Family Approach (caregive / caregivers) is a joined-up way of working that focuses on developing the relationship between a child and a particular caregiver or caregivers.
 The Art therapist works with the child and caregiver together in therapy at least some of the time.
 The therapists will also have carer only sessions to develop understanding of therapy sessions.

 Impact Arts offers three models of art therapy:

 - One-to-one art therapy: One-to-one sessions between a child (aged 5-12) and an art therapist